 - I just play for my own pleasure and I don’t really have a goal.
 Wouldn’t you experience more pleasure in your playing if you could learn music faster and play it more fluidly and expressively?
 Those sound like goals to me :-)

 - This seems like it will mean a lot of extra work for me.
-Actually, my coaching students often report that their practice is so much more efficient and effective that they can work less and accomplish more.
+Actually, the harpists in our program often report that their practice is so much more efficient and effective that they can work less and accomplish more.
 And their practice is more enjoyable too!

-- What makes these teachers Harp Mastery® Certified Coaches?
-These are experienced teachers and harpists who have been trained by me to teach using the system I have developed over many years.
-They are the only teachers trained by me, and they are dedicated to your success.
+- What makes these coaches Harp Mastery® Certified Coaches?
+These are experienced coaches and harpists who have been trained by Anne to teach using the system she developed over many years.
+They are the only coaches trained personally by Anne, and they are dedicated to your success.